-A Phase Ia study to assess safety and immunogenicity of the Plasmodium falciparum malaria vaccine candidate Pfs25-IMX313 in Matrix-M1 adjuvant in healthy adults living in the UK
+A Phase 1a study to assess safety and immunogenicity of the Plasmodium vivax malaria vaccine candidate Pvs25-IMX313 in Matrix-M1 adjuvant in healthy adults living in the UK

-We would like to invite you to take part in a research study.
-Before you decide, it is important for you to understand why the research is being done and what it would involve.
+We would like to invite you to take part in a research study funded by the European Commission.
+Before you decide whether to volunteer, it is important for you to understand why the research is being done and what it would involve.
 Please take time to read the following information carefully and discuss it with friends, relatives and your General Practitioner (GP) if you wish.

-- Part 1 tells you the purpose of the study and what will happen to you if you take part. - Part 2 tells you more information about the conduct of the study.
+- Part 1 tells you the purpose of the study and what will happen to you if you take part. - Part 2 tells you more information about the study processes.

-Please ask us if there is anything that is not clear, or if you would like more information.
-You will be able to discuss the trial with us if you attend a screening visit, and we're happy to answer queries before this too.
+Please ask the research doctor/nurse who has given you this document if there is anything that is not clear, or if you would like more information.
+They can be contacted at the e-mail address above.
+You will also be able to discuss the trial with us if you attend a screening visit.
 Take time to decide whether or not to take part.
+This information sheet has been reviewed by four members of the Jenner Institute's patient and public involvement team.